Abelian varieties analogs of two results about algebraic curves: Proof of Theorem

 \begin{theorem} If $\dim A\ge 2$ and $\Theta$ is irreducible then the vector bundles $M_{\OO_A(2\Theta)}\otimes \OO_A(n\Theta)\otimes P_\alpha $ are globally generated for all $n\ge 3$ and $\alpha\in\Pic0 A$. \end{theorem}

 This implies Theorem \ref{th:first} by the following standard argument.
 In the first place we recall that $\Theta$ is reducible if and only if the p.p.a.v. $(A,\OO_A(\Theta))$ is \emph{decomposable}, namely the product of lower dimensional p.p.a.v.'s $(A_i,\OO_{A_i}(\Theta_i))$ (e.g. \cite[Theorems 4.3.1-6]{birke-lange} or \cite[Corollary 10.4]{kempf-libro}).
-If this is the case then conditions (2) and (3) of Theorem \ref{th:first} hold for the p.p.a.v. $A$ if and only if they they hold on at least one of the factors $A_i$.
-Therefore (1) implies (2) (and (3)), because (2) is obviously true on elliptic curves, since, given a point $p$ on an elliptic curve $E$, the multiplication map $H^0(E,\OO_E(2p))\otimes H^0(E,\OO_E(2p))\rightarrow H^0(E,\OO_E(4p))$ is obviously not surjective.
+If this is the case then the graded module is generated in degree zero if and only if the same is true on each factor $A_{i}.$ Therefore (1) implies (2) (and (3)), because (2) is obviously true on elliptic curves, since, given a point $p$ on an elliptic curve $E$, the multiplication map $H^0(E,\OO_E(2p))\otimes H^0(E,\OO_E(2p))\rightarrow H^0(E,\OO_E(4p))$ is obviously not surjective.
 It remains to prove that (3) implies (1).
 As above it is sufficient to prove that, under the assumption that $\dim A\ge 2$ and $\Theta$ irreducible, the multiplication maps

 are surjective for all $n\ge 1$, $x\in A$ and $\alpha\in\Pic0 A$.